Who is The Stranger in The Rings of Power? Daniel Weyman's character is finally revealed

 Who is The Stranger in The Lord of the Rings: The Rings of Power?

-Nori and The Stranger in The Rings of Power.
-YouTube/Amazon Studios
+What happened to The Stranger in season 1 of The Rings of Power?

-The adventurous Harfoot named Nori approaches the site of the crash and sees The Stranger lying in the fiery crater.
+The Stranger's story began when an adventurous Harfoot named Nori approached the site of the crash and saw him lying in the fiery crater.

-In the aftermath, the second episode sees Nori and her friend Poppy Proudfellow (Megan Richards) hide The Stranger, with the former feeling destined to have met him.
+In the aftermath, the second episode saw Nori and her friend Poppy Proudfellow (Megan Richards) hide The Stranger, with the former feeling destined to have met him.

 After hiding him, Nori goes to The Stranger the next day and finds him studying strange markings before startling him, causing him to scream.
 Shadow and wind emerge, indicating that he is a magical being.